Don’t worry too much about Jack and the Beanstalk! – seed-swapping is a great way to get hold of some unusual seeds!

 Seed-swaps and other seed stuff are well catered for at LoopyFood.net, with FREE directory listings for seed-swap events, seed-saving groups, seed libraries, Plant & Seed Producers.
 Individual seed-savers/swappers and veg-breeders also having their own dedicated map.

 As with the rest of LoopyFood.net, the success of this initiative – especially spreading the word about the importance of open-pollinated seeds – depends on getting the word out there: if you care about these issues, share this page with like-minded folk – and encourage seed-swap organisers to get a free listing on here!

-Of course, it doesn’t have to be that formal – and you certainly don’t need LoopyFood.net‘s help – why not just suggest swapping some seeds with a local gardener, maybe someone you don’t usually talk to?!
+Of course, it doesn’t have to be that formal – and you certainly don’t need LoopyFood.net‘s help: why not just suggest swapping some seeds with a local gardener, maybe someone who grows on the same allotment ground as you do, but who you don’t usually talk to?!